 From the late 19th century until the mid 20th Century English garden furniture was mainly made from teak, wrought or cast iron, along with other non-lasting softwoods.

-The massive abundance of choice in garden furniture that we know today happened after the second world war with the widespread use of Aluminium and plastic.
+The massive abundance of choice in luxury garden furniture that we know today happened after the second world war with the widespread use of Aluminium and plastic.
 The use of Aluminium in making aircraft for the war meant that skill in casting and working it was abundant and those skills needed new avenues of work.
 Because aluminium, when properly treated, does not rust and is so light it was the ideal material for English outdoor furniture.
 In the 1960’s plastic garden furniture, considered deeply hip then, was mass produced on a vast scale and every garden of any size had it.
 As the 20th Century closed the use of mixed materials became a trend, using stainless steel with wood for instance.